-Mint leaves provide a wide range of health benefits.
-They have been shown to be an excellent digestant, relieve spasms of the digestive tract and ease the symptoms of irritable bowel syndrome.
+Mint provides a wide range of health benefits.
+It’s been shown to be an excellent digestant, relieving spasms of the digestive tract and easing the symptoms of irritable bowel syndrome.

-So whether you serve this for dinner with fish, for lunch on toast or as a snack with some crackers or crudities, be sure to give this dish a try soon! 🙂
+So whether you serve this for dinner as a side dish, for lunch on toast, or as a snack with some crackers or crudities, be sure to give this dish a try! 🙂

 500g frozen peas

 Sea salt and pepper, to taste

 Put frozen peas in a bowl and cover with BOILING water for 5 minutes to defrost.
 Drain the peas and then run under COLD water to refresh and keep the colour bright green.
 Strain, shaking off as much excess water as possible.
 Reserve about 2-3 Tablespoons of the peas.
 Place the remaining peas into a sauté pan, along with the olive oil and 2 Tbsp. water.
 Cook over a medium heat until all the water has evaporated and the peas are cooked through.
 Allow peas to cool completely, then place the cooked peas into a blender (or use a hand-held blender) and purée.
 While blending, add the mint leaves and a generous pinch of salt, and black pepper to taste.
 Fold in the reserved whole peas and serve.
 Delicious as a side dish, or on toast (see below).

 Serves 4 (2 slices of toast per person)

 1 batch Minted Mushy Peas (recipe above)

 8 slices sourdough bread, toasted